 Which company is the best for a day trip from downtown Portland, Oregon?

 Before getting to Portland we did our research and really wanted to do a day trip that would take us out to the Columbia River Gorge and show us a bit of what the Portland area had to offer.
 We had also seen some really pretty Instagram pictures of Oregon waterfalls and knew we wanted to stop by and see some of them!

 We ended up finding Wildwood Adventures.
-They have great reviews and amazing customer service so we decided to partner up with them!
+They have great reviews and from those we could see they have amazing customer service, so we decided to partner up with them!

 They told us exactly where to park downtown and how to find the meeting point.
 Luckily, it was very easy to find since there’s a Starbuck right next to the pickup spot.

-Once the waterfall tour started it was exactly what we were looking for and we couldn’t be happier.
+Once the Portland Waterfall Tour started it was exactly what we were looking for and we couldn’t be happier.
 The van was very big and had A/C pumping the whole time.
 This was perfect since the trip took place in the middle of summer and it was HOT outside.

 Where does the trip start

 What does the trip entail

 All you have to do is get yourself downtown and Wildwood Adventures cover the rest.
 They have great big shuttle vans with lots of room, water, and plenty of A/C if needed!
 They will stop at a bunch of waterfalls near Portland.